Project Length Custom Length

 First discovered in the Unaka Mountains of North Carolina it is relatively new addition to the jewellery world.
 It is an altered granite composed of pink orthoclase feldspar, green epidote, and generally colorless quartz.
 Colours are a blend of red, pink, green, and white, gray and have a granite look.
 These stones are found mainly in the Unaka Mountains but also in Brazil, China and South Africa.
 Read more in our Gemstones & Minerals Glossary

-Beading Glossary Gemstone Unakite
+Bead Glossary Gemstones Unakite

 V